 The other class are the three semi-dreadnoughts of the Alabama class, very similar to the British Lord Nelson.
 Like their British inspiration they mount ten 9.2-inch guns in addition to their four 12-inch main guns, but no six-inch guns and a large array of small weapons.
 They are well-protected, with better armor than some early dreadnoughts of other nations.
 But they are slower than the British original, trading speed for range and protection.

-Click here to order Confederate States Navy TODAY!
+Click here to order Confederate States Navy!

 |